firedrakeproject/firedrake/docs/source/interpolation.rst

 produces clear error messages in case of syntax or type errors, yet UFL expressions have good run-time performance, since they are translated to C interpolation kernels using TSFC_ technology.
-Moreover, it offers a rich language for describing expressions,
+Moreover, UFL offers a rich language for describing expressions,
 including:

 * The coordinates: in physical space as